ledif/dotweaver/README.md

-# KChezmoi
+# DotWeaver

+**A modern dotfile management application powered by chezmoi**

-A KDE application for managing dotfiles with chezmoi.
-KChezmoi provides an intuitive graphical interface for editing, viewing, and synchronizing configuration files across different systems using the powerful chezmoi tool.
+DotWeaver provides an intuitive graphical interface for managing your configuration files (dotfiles) using the powerful [chezmoi](https://chezmoi.io) backend.
+Built with Qt6 and KDE Frameworks for a native Linux desktop experience.

+> **Note**: DotWeaver is a community project that uses KDE Frameworks for its UI components.
+It is not an official KDE project, but follows KDE's Human Interface Guidelines to provide a consistent desktop experience.

 ## Features